History of Jensen Huang in Timeline

 Jensen Huang

 On February 17, 1963, Jen-Hsun "Jensen" Huang was born.
-He is now a Taiwanese-American businessman, electrical engineer, and philanthropist and the CEO of Nvidia.
+He is now a Taiwanese and American business executive, electrical engineer, and philanthropist, currently serving as the president, co-founder, and CEO of Nvidia.

 Others born on this day/year

-In 1973, Jensen Huang and his brother moved to Tacoma, Washington, to live with an uncle to escape social unrest in Thailand, enrolling in the Oneida Baptist Institute in Kentucky.
+In 1973, Jensen Huang and his older brother moved to live with an uncle in Tacoma, Washington, escaping widespread social unrest in Thailand.
+They were accidentally enrolled in the Oneida Baptist Institute in Kentucky.

 1978: Huang's First Job at Denny's